Skip to main content

 sudo systemctl start pypiserver.service

-If you want to check the current status of the service, you can use:
+To check the current status of the service, use:

 sudo systemctl status pypiserver.service

-This will display the current status of the pypiserver service, including whether it's running and recent log outputs.
+This will display the current status of the pypiserver service, including whether it’s running and the latest log output.

-Now, you can use pip to install and upload packages.
+You can now use pip to install and upload packages.

 pip install twine